-- 1. New developments should demonstrate how they conform with the King's Somborne Design Guidance in Appendix 4 and planning applications will be assessed against the Checklist in the Design Guidance. - 2.
+- 1. New developments should demonstrate how it conforms to the King's Somborne Design Guidance in Appendix 4, including the Checklist in the Design Guidance. - 2.
 New development should aim to fit comfortably, respecting the character and scale of local buildings.
-Applications will be supported where the following have been clearly considered: - The wider impact a development might have, such as levels of activity or light pollution.
-External lighting should wherever practicable be maintained at low level to minimize light pollution. - The effect on boundaries, access and highway impacts - Protecting and supporting biodiversity - Relevant heritage matters and Conservation Area requirements where applicable - Embracing sustainable technologies - 3.
+Applications will be supported where the following have been clearly considered: - a) The wider impact a development might have, such as levels of activity or light pollution.
+External lighting should wherever practicable be maintained at low level to minimize light pollution. - b) The effect on boundaries, access and highway impacts - c) Protecting and supporting biodiversity - d) Relevant heritage matters and Conservation Area requirements where applicable - e) Embracing sustainable technologies - 3.
 Demonstration of high water efficiency is required.
 These measures should include where practicable:-

-- Adoption of the latest optional water efficiency building regulation standard
+- a) Adoption of the latest optional water efficiency building regulation standard

-- Rainwater harvesting
+- b) Rainwater harvesting

-- Sustainable drainage systems SuDs
+- c) Sustainable drainage systems SuDs

-- Greywater recycling
+- d) Greywater recycling